Kristina01111000/4Einstitute/README.md

 - need to add him as admin in analytics once it goes through -> do this next week on thursday before call

 - need to confirm he iss getting both contact forms from the site then remove my email from the forms

+- he can login to the site now, was having an issue before.  uses his gmail email for it